 Free Photo Booth: Our prom will be featuring a photo booth!
 The photo booth is complimentary.
 Share laughs with your friends while you make memories that will last a lifetime!

-Payment Envelopes: Tickets will be on sale at the bookstore from April 7th- April 16th .
+Payment: Tickets will be on sale at the bookstore from April 4th- April 8th .
 The Cardinal Club requires us to submit the number of persons attending in advance.
 You must have them in on time.
 If you do not submit them on time, you cannot go to the prom.

 Admittance: There are no paper tickets to prom.
 Your payment puts your name on our list, and then at the prom you only have to show your id.
 Your ticket purchase includes a prom favor which will be distributed at the event.

-If you are bring a guest (student at another high school, Gibbons grad etc.) to the prom, you are required to complete the Prom Guest Form.
+If you are bringing a guest (student at another high school, Gibbons grad etc.) to the prom, you are required to complete the Prom Guest Form.
 You can download it here or get a copy from Mr. Curatolo or Mrs. McCallum.